 The Auditor reviewed the GEO Group Inc. PREA Annual Reports for 2017 and 2020 plus the PREA information on the GEO Group, Inc. website under the Social Responsibility Section - PREA (www.geogroup.com) prior to the audit.
 The website includes general PREA information; how to report allegations of sexual abuse/harassment; employee reporting options; investigation process; the PREA and investigation policies; PREA Annual Reports; DOJ Final Standards; email address for reporting to the agency; and contact information for program questions.
 The Auditor contacted Just Detention International (JDI) about any information regarding the facility; none was noted.
-Prior to the on-site visit, contact was made with the agency's PREA Contract Compliance Manager, the Regional Program Compliance Manager, the Facility Administrator, and the Assistant Facility Director of Programs, who is also the facility's PREA Compliance Manager to discuss the audit process and set a tentative time schedule for the on-site audit.
-The Auditor, the agency's PREA Contract Compliance Manager, and the agency's Regional Program Performance Manager also discussed the COVID pandemic measures in place and the safety requirements to enter the facility.
+Prior to the on-site visit, contact was made with the agency's PREA Contract Compliance Manager, the Regional Contract Compliance Manager, and the Facility Administrator, who is also the facility's PREA Contract Compliance Manager to discuss the audit process and set a tentative time schedule for the on-site audit.
+The Auditor, the agency's PREA Contract Compliance Manager, and the agency's Regional Contract Compliance Manager also discussed the COVID pandemic measures in place and the safety requirements to enter the facility.